adkinsrs/sadkins_site/misc.md

 * Mar 21 - The Inimitable Jeeves - P.D.
 Wodehouse
 * Apr 26 - Killer Come Back to Me: The Crime Stories of Ray Bradbury
   * 20 short stories
+* May 12 - The Spy - James Fenimore Cooper

 ## 2025